gammapy/PyGamma15/tutorials/analysis-stats/README.md

-This tutorial will cover the material presented at the [statistics talk](https://github.com/gammapy/2015-MPIK-Workshop/tree/gh-pages/talks/analysis-stats) on Monday, going over the theoretical concepts and computational methods again in more detail, and a series of examples and excercises.
+This tutorial will cover the material presented at the [statistics talk](https://github.com/gammapy/2015-MPIK-Workshop/tree/gh-pages/talks/analysis-stats) on Monday, going over the theoretical concepts and computational methods again in more detail, and a series of examples and exercises.

 TODO: decide if [ROOT](https://root.cern.ch/) via the [pyroot](https://root.cern.ch/root/htmldoc/guides/users-guide/ROOTUsersGuide.html#pyroot-overview) interface should be used, or other Python packages like [emcee](http://dan.iel.fm/emcee/current/)